 Pathways: The proposal includes 23,027 sq. ft. of a 10' wide perimeter yard on the west and north sides of the development labeled as a 10' "pathway" or "nature trail" depending on which exhibit you look at.
 There is also a 10' wide pathway extending west to east between lots 49 and 51 and 48 and 50 and 79 and 80.
 It is assumed as delineated on the open space plan these latter pathway areas are included in the "nature trail" calculation.
 Note these exist as right-of-way amenities to meet maximum block length and while they may serve a dual purpose to also count as open space their construction requirements differ.
 Additionally, within Phase 4 there is a 20' wide area demarcated as vehicular access and nature trail extending north east from the street to the publicly-owned property to the north.
-The Planning Commission required the pathway be a sidewalk and the vehicular accessway to not count as open space.
+It is included as open space and is not platted as right of way.
 Lots are required to have street frontage in order to be considered legal.
 However, FCC 11-4-2-B-1 permits exceptions for PUDs.
 The definition of open space in 10-2 excludes streets by name.
 The definition of street appears to exclude this type of use which is more akin to an alley.
-The North East access to adjacent lots 65, 66, 67 & 68 shall include a sidewalk constructed to city standards from Dunbar to the northern property line to connect to the future pedestrian gate.
-The final PUD or plat proposal shall include a proposed name for this NE access.
-A sign shall be placed at the street entry for each pathway connection announcing it as a pedestrian connection or similar.
-[Condition 12]
+The plat shall include narrative language that specifies the dual (vehicular and pedestrian) purpose of this 20' wide open space area.
+The Phase 4 pedestrian pathway area shall either be constructed of different material or demarcated with a paint line or other pavement markings separating the vehicular and pedestrian areas.
+A sign shall be placed at the street at the entry for each pathway connection announcing it as a trailhead.
+[Condition]

-The application does not include a construction design for the outer perimeter pathways.
+The application does not include a construction design for the pathways.
 In conjunction with Final PUD application the construction plans for the pathways shall be provided.
-If they are to count towards the extra recreation area that is still required the paths shall be constructed to park/recreation industry standards with a minimum 8' width and 2" deep bark, asphalt, or 3⁄4" minus gravel.
-The area not constructed as pathway shall not count towards the recreation open space calculation unless recreation amenities are included such as resting and passing space with durable park quality benches, tables and/or pet waste stations or combination thereof.
-Trees shall be planted along the paths at a ratio spacing of 1 per 50 linear feet.
-(Condition 13)
+The paths shall be constructed to park/recreation industry standards with a minimum 8' width and 2" deep bark, asphalt, or 34" minus gravel.
+The area not constructed as pathway shall not count towards the recreation open space calculation unless recreation amenities are included such as resting and passing space with durable park quality benches, tables and/or pet waste stations.
+(Condition)

 Tract A: The proposed development includes Tract A, a parcel situated in Phase 4 between lots 80 and 81 which is 11,241 sq. ft.
 Tract A has no development plan.
 Open spaces are required to be improved for their intended use or left in their natural state.
-The Final PUD application shall include a plan for all open spaces that provides for either recreation amenities to support the use or replanting with native shrub, tree and groundcover species replicating the site prior to clearing as shown by aerial photography dated prior to approval of AR 20 04 VEG 02.
-Open Space along the northern perimeter shall include fencing and vehicular and pedestrian gates constructed of coated chain link matching Phase 1 with access for Fairway Estates residents and SVFR emergency and Public Works.
-(Condition 14)
+In conjunction with Final PUD application either a development plan for Tract A shall be provided that includes recreation amenities to support the use or a replanting plan with native shrub, tree and groundcover species replicating the site prior to clearing.
+(Condition)

 The application seeks exceptions which includes a requirement for greater than 25% of the open space area to be designated for recreational use.
-The Final PUD application shall include, evidence that the recreational open spaces will be provided in greater amount than the 25% required.
-A final open space and recreation space plan shall be provided with Final PUD application that includes the sq. ft. calculations, percentages and construction details, replanting plans and recreation amenities.
-[Condition 15].
+Upon submittal of the Final PUD application, the applicant shall demonstrate that active recreational uses throughout the recreational open spaces will be provided in greater amount than the 25% required.
+A final open space and recreation space plan shall be provided with Final PUD application that include the sq. ft. calculations, percentages and construction details, replanting plans and recreation amenities.
+[Condition].

-2. The development schedule which is part of the development plan shall coordinate the improvement of the open space and the construction of buildings and other structures in the open space with the construction of residential dwellings in the planned unit development.
+The development schedule which is part of the development plan shall coordinate the improvement of the open space and the construction of buildings and other structures in the open space with the construction of residential dwellings in the planned unit development.